-Central York looking to round into form
+Central York looks to round into form

 Tuesday evening's three-point YAIAA Division I win over an up-and-coming New Oxford team was another step in the right direction for the Central York boys' basketball squad this season.